The Raven ZZ plant boasts a striking deep black color!

 Planting Raven ZZ outside

-- If need be, set it in a raised bed to make sure it doesn’t ever wallow in water.
+• If need be, set it in a raised bed so it doesn’t ever wallow in water.

-Note that Zamioculcas zamiifolia raven cannot survive temperatures lower than 40°F (5°C).
+Zamioculcas zamiifolia raven cannot survive colds lower than 40°F (5°C).

 Zamioculcas raven, originating from the African-born ZZ plant, is a flexible plant: it copes well with irregular watering.